Engineer - Comity

 - A Foreign (non-U.S.) engineering degree program; or

 - A US-based, non-EAC/ABET-accredited degree program in engineering, engineering technology, related science, or mathematics only when coupled with a master's degree or doctorate from a program that is EAC/ABET-accredited at the undergraduate or graduate level.

-- Passed of both the FE and PE exams;
+- Passed both the FE and PE exams;

 - Be licensed in good standing in at least one other jurisdiction recognized by the Board; and

-- Four years of engineering experience between graduation and the Nebraska license application;
+- Four years of engineering experience after graduation and gained at the time of Nebraska license application;

 - If an applicant does not have an EAC/ABET-accredited degree and/or has not passed both the FE and PE exams, they may qualify for comity licensure if they have a minimum of fifteen years of licensed experience in good standing.